VuLe005/Website-Dsc80/DataCleaning.md

 <iframe src="{{ site.url }}{{ site.baseurl }}/assets/raw_head.html" width=800 height=600 frameBorder=0></iframe>

 This data has too many unnecessary columns that aren't needed such as first dragon, first baron, golddiffat20 which won't answer our question.
 Thus, we dropped the majority of the columns.
-After dropping columns, we then filtered for all data that
+After dropping columns, we assigned new columns such as "kill share", filtered out the incomplete data using the "completness" column, and then dropping all NA.

 Here's our cleaned data:

+<iframe src="{{ site.url }}{{ site.baseurl }}/assets/cleaned_df_head.html" width=800 height=600 frameBorder=0></iframe>

 ## Setup